conduktor/terraform-provider-conduktor/README.md

 > [!NOTE]
 >
-> This list is not exaustive and can change depending on requests and needs.
+> This list is not exhaustive and can change depending on requests and needs.

 ## Contributing